mgax/jekyllcms/README.md

 2. [Create][create] a repository for your website.

 3. Go to [jekyllcms.grep.ro]() and authorize your GitHub account.
 You should then see a list of your repositories, including the new site.
-Click on it, create a page, and start editing!
+Click on it and start editing!

 [gh-pages]: https://pages.github.com/
 [join]: https://github.com/join